-Ellington Financial LLC is a specialty finance company formed in August 2007 that specializes in acquiring and managing mortgage-related assets.
+Ellington Financial LLC is a specialty finance company formed as a Delaware limited liability company in 2007 that acquires and manages mortgage-related, consumer-related, and other financial assets.
 Our primary objective is to generate attractive, risk-adjusted total returns for our shareholders by making investments that we believe compensate us appropriately for the risks associated with them.
 We seek to attain this objective by utilizing an opportunistic strategy.
 Our targeted assets currently include:

-- residential mortgage-backed securities, or "RMBS," backed by prime jumbo, Alternative A-paper, or "Alt-A," manufactured housing, and subprime residential mortgage loans, collectively referred to as "non-Agency RMBS"; - RMBS for which the principal and interest payments are guaranteed by a U.S. Government agency or a U.S. Government-sponsored enterprise, or "Agency RMBS"; - · residential mortgage loans; - · mortgage servicing rights, or "MSRs;" - · mortgage-related derivatives; - commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - · asset-backed securities, or "ABS," backed by consumer and commercial assets; and - corporate debt and equity securities and derivatives.
+- residential mortgage-backed securities, or "RMBS," backed by loans for which the principal and interest payments are not guaranteed by a U.S. government agency or a U.S. government-sponsored entity, collectively referred to as "non-Agency RMBS"; - RMBS for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS"; - consumer loans and asset-backed securities, or "ABS," backed by consumer loans; - · commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - · residential mortgage loans; - · collateralized loan obligations, or "CLOs"; - · corporate debt and equity, including distressed debt and equity; - · mortgage-related derivatives; and - corporate debt and equity securities and derivatives.